libgd/libgd/CONTRIBUTING.md

 * **Explain which behavior you expected to see instead and why.**
 * **Include images, expected and result images** which show you following the described steps and clearly demonstrate the problem.
 * **If you're reporting that libGD crashed**, include a crash report with a stack trace from the operating system.
 Include the crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide link to that gist.

+This text has been largely inspired by the Atom contributing notes, which amazingly complete